Spain leads Europe in monkeypox, struggles to check spread

 Sebastian Meyer, president of the STOP SIDA association dedicated to AIDS/HIV care in Barcelona’s LGBTQ community, said the logic was that his group and others like it would be trusted message-bearers with person-by-person knowledge of how to drive the health warning home.

-While community associations that represent gay and bisexual men have bombarded social media, websites and blogs with information on monkeypox safety, Meyer says there is still a lot to be done.
+Community associations that represent gay and bisexual men have bombarded social media, websites and blogs with information on monkeypox safety.
+Officials in Catalonia, the region including Barcelona which has over 1,500 cases, are pushing public service announcements on dating apps Tinder and Grindr warning about the disease.

-Meyer, who is on the monkeypox advisory boards for both Spain’s national government and for regional authorities covering Barcelona, believes fatigue from the COVID-19 pandemic has played a part.
+But Meyer, who is on the monkeypox advisory boards for both Spain’s national government and for Catalonia, says there is still a lot to be done.

+Meyer believes fatigue from the COVID-19 pandemic has played a part.
 Doctors advise people with monkeypox lesions to isolate until they have fully healed, which can take up to three weeks.

 “When people read that they must self-isolate, they close the webpage and forget what they have read,” Meyer said.
 “We are just coming out of COVID, when you couldn’t do this or that, and now, here we go again … People just hate it and put their heads in the sand.”